Tad Marks

 Tad Marks (born 1954) is an American folk and bluegrass fiddle player.

 Music

-He spent his youth in Ambler, Pennsylvania.
-Played and performed with Bob Doyle and the Allegheny String Band, the Twigg Brothers,Buzz Busby,Bill Harrell,Whetstone Run, Hazel Dickens, Ola Belle Reed, Wade and Julia Mainer, Del McCoury and many folk, bluegrass and Country artists.
-He has recorded for soundtracks and worked for a time playing in jingles and Television commercials.
-Marks studied music composition and arts at Penn State University, won numerous awards for fiddling, and is currently a violin repairman and bluegrass /folk fiddler in the Baltimore/Washington DC area.
+Marks spent his youth in Ambler, Pennsylvania, and studied music composition and arts at Penn State University.
+He has won numerous awards for fiddling, and is currently a violin repairman and bluegrass/folk fiddler in the Baltimore/Washington DC area.

 Marks has performed and toured with many bluegrass, country and Celtic acts and is widely recorded.
-In addition to his work with the Del McCoury Band; Marks has performed with Lynn Morris, James King, Kate MacKenzie, Charlie Zahm, Bob Perilla's Big Hillbilly Bluegrass.
+He has played and performed with Bob Doyle and the Allegheny String Band, the Twigg Brothers, Buzz Busby, Bill Harrell, Whetstone Run, Hazel Dickens, Ola Belle Reed, Wade and Julia Mainer, Del McCoury, and many other folk, bluegrass and country artists.
+In addition to his work with the Del McCoury Band, Marks has performed with Lynn Morris, James King, Kate MacKenzie, Charlie Zahm, and Bob Perilla's Big Hillbilly Bluegrass.
+He has also recorded for soundtracks and worked for a time recording jingles and music for television commercials.